alttch/bma-info/eva3/notifiers.rst

 PSRT
 ====

-`PSRT <https://github.com/alttch/psrt>`_ (PubSub Realtime Telemetry Protocol) is the protocol invented to deal with large enterprise setups on slow channels, where huge payloads are generated.
+:doc:`PSRT </psrt/index>` (Pub/Sub Realtime Telemetry Protocol) is the protocol
+invented to deal with large enterprise setups on slow channels, where huge payloads are generated.

 PSRT is almost fully compatible with :ref:`MQTT notifiers<eva3_mqtt_>` and its usage in EVA ICS is almost the same, except: